KimuraDanaka119/Multiparty-Video-Chat-Open-Source-VueJS-Application/README.md

 * Register with EnableX [https://portal.enablex.io/cpaas/trial-sign-up/]
 * Create your Application
-* Get your App ID and App Key delivered to your Email
+* Get your App ID and App Key

-#### 3.1.2 Sample Vuejs Client

-* Clone or download this Repository [https://github.com/EnableX/Multiparty-Video-Chat-Open-Source-VueJS-Application.git]
+* Clone this Repository `git clone https://github.com/EnableX/Multiparty-Video-Chat-Open-Source-VueJS-Application.git`

-#### 3.1.3 Sample App Server
+#### 3.1.2 Sample App Server

 * You need to have an App server.
 Get any of the Repositiory listed below to setup your App Server:
   * Laravel [https://github.com/EnableX/Multiparty-Video-Calling-Laravel-Open-Source-Application.git]